List of England Twenty20 International cricket records: Narrowest loss margins (by balls remaining)

 England has suffered loss off the last ball twice.

 Narrowest loss margins (by wickets)

-The smallest margin of defeat by wickets suffered by England is 3 wickets in February 2016 during the England's tour of South Africa in 2015–16.
+The smallest margin of defeat by wickets suffered by England was against India during their 2025 tour, when they lost by 2 wickets at the Chepauk Stadium.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 19 ties in T20Is history with England involved in two such games, both of which they won in a Super Over.
+There have been 86 ties in T20Is history, with England involved in two such games, both of which they won in a Super Over.